 Freedom of speech and access to information are guaranteed by the Philippine Constitution, the highest law of the land.
-Article III Section 4 states that "No law shall be passed abridging the freedom of speech, of expression, or of the press, or the right of the people peaceably to assemble and petition the government for redress of grievances."
-Section 7, meanwhile, states that "access to official records, and to documents and papers pertaining to official acts, transactions, or decisions, as well as to government research data used as basis for policy development, shall be afforded the citizen."
+Article III Section 4 states that ‘No law shall be passed abridging the freedom of speech, of expression, or of the press, or the right of the people peaceably to assemble and petition the government for redress of grievances.’
+Section 7, meanwhile, states that ‘access to official records, and to documents and papers pertaining to official acts, transactions, or decisions, as well as to government research data used as basis for policy development, shall be afforded the citizen.’
 However, despite these constitutional guarantees, the practice of journalism remains stunted by threats to freedom such as harassment and even killings.
-In fact, the Philippines has been labeled as the "deadliest peacetime country for journalists in Southeast Asia", with 185 journalists killed since 1986, and only 17 of which were partly resolved (International Federation of Journalists, 2018).
+In fact, the Philippines has been labeled as the ‘deadliest peacetime country for journalists in Southeast Asia’, with 185 journalists killed since 1986, and only 17 of which were partly resolved (International Federation of Journalists, 2018).

 Apart from the constitutional guarantee that mandates access to information, Philippines has the Freedom of Information (FOI) Executive Order, signed by the president in 2016, which provides policy guidelines for the release of information from public offices.
 The Executive Order, however, is not a law, as the Philippine Congress failed to pass the actual bill.
 It has been more than 30 years since the first FOI bill was filed in Congress.
 Although some groups laud the signing of the FOI order, several groups criticize it for having a long list of exceptions and conditions (166 exceptions, to be specific), which defeats the purpose.

 Moreover, although the free speech clause is in place, other laws have been used to restrain free speech or as a form of political vendetta, such as the criminal libel law and the Cybercrime Law.
-The first penalises libel under the Philippine Revised Penal Code (RPC), which states that the act is punishable by imprisonment from six months to six years.
-The law penalises the "defamatory imputation" that is "presumed to be malicious, even if it be true."
-In other words, whether or not the statement is true does not matter; what is being punished is the intent to "discredit" or "to cause dishonor."
-Different provisions apply for public figures.
+The first penalizes libel under the Philippine Revised Penal Code (RPC), which states that the act is punishable by imprisonment from six months to six years.
+Journalist groups have long called for the ‘decriminalization’ of libel in the Philippines (Patag, 2018).
+A criminal libel law, as opposed to civil libel laws in other countries, is ‘disproportionate’ as it mobilizes the resources of the state in arresting and prosecuting the journalist (Noorlander, 2013).
+The journalist might be imprisoned and the criminal record can affect his work and travel in the future.
+The law penalizes the ‘defamatory imputation’ that is ‘presumed to be malicious, even if it be true’.
+In other words, whether or not the statement is true does not matter; what is being punished is the intent to ‘discredit’ or ‘to cause dishonor’.

-In essence, the definition of libel in the Revised Penal Code is carried over to the Cybercrime Law, albeit appropriated to the online platform (this therefore considers the "sharing" and "re-posting" of content deemed libelous).
+In essence, the definition of libel in theRPC is carried over to the Cybercrime Law, albeit appropriated to the online platform (This therefore considers the ‘sharing’ and ‘re-posting’ of content deemed libelous).
 Enacted in 2012, the law was opposed by various human rights and journalist groups because it may enable the state to clamp down on groups and individuals sharing progressive content.
 Moreover, the Cybercrime Law triples the penalty time for libel from 50 months to a maximum of 12 years in jail.